CarloLucibello/AutoStructs.jl/README.md

 [![Build Status](https://github.com/CarloLucibello/AutoStructs.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/CarloLucibello/AutoStructs.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package provides the macro `@structdef` to automatically define a struct with a given name and fields.
-The package as two main goals:
+This package provides the macro `@structdef` to automatically define a struct with a given name and fields starting from its constructor.

+The package has two goals:
 - Combine the definition of a struct and its constructor in a single concise step.
 - Allow to redefine a struct without restarting the REPL.